 Furthermore, regular use of snuff can lead to long-term nicotine dependence.
 Withdrawal from smokeless tobacco can be very difficult and may include intense cravings, trouble concentrating, headaches, irritability, increased appetite, depressed mood, and trouble sleeping.

 While you probably won't have cancer after only a few months of use, seriously consider quitting now before you put yourself at even higher risk of serious health complications.
 Check out Quitting smokeless tobacco for specific cessation tips.
-Students at Columbia who are looking to quit may take advantage of tobacco cessation services (Morningside) or AI:MS (CUMC).
-In New York, you can find cessation support and check out the resources offered at the NY Quitline (Don't live in NY?
-Other states might have similar resources).
+In many states, you can find cessation support and check out the resources offered at your local health department.
 In addition, your dentist may also be a good resource for tips on snuffing out this habit once and for all.